Miguel Delaney: Career

+Delaney's book States of Play was named Football Book of the Year at the British Sports Book Awards in May 2025.
+It was nominated for the 2025 William Hill Sports Book of the Year.

 Personal life

 Delaney is half Irish and half Spanish and is bilingual.
 Delaney studied a journalism degree in Dublin at the DIT before completing a master's degree reading politics.
 Delaney described Hugh McIlvanney as his favourite sports writer.